SCROLL TO BOTTOM FOR PRINTABLE USHER GUIDE

 Education Materials and Evaluations

-Educational materials are distributed to each teacher to be used to prepare the students for each play.
-Other materials given to teachers include information about the organization and guidelines for student behavior expectations in the theater.
-Each teacher is encouraged to fill out and send back to Olympia Junior Programs an evaluation form regarding the performance.
+Educational materials are distributed to each teacher and school librarian to be used to prepare the students for each play.
+Teachers are provided with information about Olympia Junior Programs, and guidelines for student behavior expectations in the theater.
+Each teacher is encouraged to complete, on paper or online, an evaluation form regarding the performance.

 Parent volunteers transport themselves to the Washington Center to assist the children from their school with getting on and off the buses, escorting them to their assigned seats, and observing or assisting during the play.
 Parent ushers remain standing throughout the play and may not bring other children with them.
 In accordance with Washington Center policy, ushers must be 18 years of age or older.